-ANN ARBOR, MI – May 26, 2020, Washtenaw County Parks & Recreation Commission has continued to update our policies, procedures and guidelines weekly based on Governor Gretchen Whitmer’s Executive Orders.
-The most recent Executive Orders [2020-59], [2020-69], and [2020-100], have provided more guidance regarding the new guidelines, park openings, delay of openings and closures of some amenities and facilities.
+ANN ARBOR, MI – June 25, 2020, Washtenaw County Parks & Recreation Commission has continued to update our policies, procedures and guidelines weekly based on Governor Gretchen Whitmer’s Executive Orders.
+The most recent Executive Orders [2020-59], [2020-69], [2020-100], [2020-110] have provided more guidance regarding the new guidelines, park openings, delay of openings and closures of some amenities and facilities.

 Parks and Preserves are critical to the health and general well-being of county residents.
 Acknowledging the importance of parks to the community, the Governor has specifically allowed increasing levels of outdoor recreation with each updated executive order that is released.
 As the Governor’s “Stay Home, Stay Safe” executive order is starting to show steady and positive results, we are developing plans to open more facilities and programs, while adhering to the important social distancing protocols.